Selling online used to be a real drag.

 Search engine optimization (SEO)

-Setting up a search engine marketing optimisation strategy is simple.
+Setting up a search engine marketing optimization strategy is simple.

 First, you find the keywords (the exact words people type into the search field when looking for something on Google) for your products.
 Then, optimize your pages for those keywords.